Our Research

 Who qualifies for reduced tuition costs in Arkansas?

 The state of Arkansas offers several ways to reduce your tuition costs.
-One is through the aforementioned Academic Common Market program, which gives you access to in-state tuition at most public colleges and universities in Arkansas and other SREB states (Alabama, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia).
+One is through the aforementioned Academic Common Market program, which gives you access to in-state tuition at most public colleges and universities in Arkansas and other SREB states (Alabama, Delaware, Florida, Georgia, Kentucky, Louisiana, Maryland, Mississippi, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and West Virginia).

 College Financial Aid, Scholarships, and Grant Programs in Arkansas